rabbitmq/rabbitmq-website/site/release-notes/README-3.0.2.txt

 server
 ------
 bug fixes
+25422 fix race causing queues to crash when stopping mirroring 25353 fix issue preventing idle queues from hibernating sometimes 25420 fix issue causing crash at startup if another node reports Mnesia
+      starting or stopping
-25353 fix issue preventing idle queues from hibernating sometimes 25360 fix race allowing channel commands to be sent after connection.close-ok 25412 fix race allowing channel commands to be sent after server has closed
+25360 fix race allowing channel commands to be sent after connection.close-ok 25412 fix race allowing channel commands to be sent after server has closed
       a channel